Francis Pearson: Colonial service

 Pearson attended Uppingham School in Rutland, and then Trinity Hall, Cambridge.
 He was commissioned a Second Lieutenant onto the Unattached List for the Indian Army from being a Second Lieutenant, T.A.
 (University Candidate) in September 1932, with seniority from 29 January 1931.
-After a year attached to a British regiment in India, he was appointed to the Indian Army and posted to the 1st King George's Own Gurkha Rifles as of 3 November 1933.
+After a year attached to a British regiment in India, he was appointed to the Indian Army and posted to the 1st King George's Own Gurkha Rifles on 3 November 1933.
 He served as Aide-de-camp to the Viceroy of India from June 1935 to April 1936.

+Indian Political Service

-He transferred to the Indian Political Service in October 1935.
+Pearson transferred to the Indian Political Service in October 1935.
 In June 1945 he was appointed a Member of the Order of the British Empire as captain, Indian Political Service.

+He served as the President of the Manipur State Durbar (later designated as the Chief Minister) in the princely state of Manipur from 1945 to 1947.
+The ruler of Manipur at that time was Maharaja Bodhachandra Singh.
+Pearson headed the committee that forumulated the Manipur State Constitution Act, passed in May 1947.
+He handed over power to Maharajkumar Priyobrata Singh, the Maharaja's nominee for chief minister, on 14 August 1947..

-He finished as Chief Minister of Manipur State from 1945 to 1947, and the village of Pearson in the Churachandpur district was named in his honour.
+The village of Pearson in Churachandpur district was named in his honour.

+Parliamentary career

-With the independence of India imminent, Pearson returned to Britain and settled in Lancashire where he became a farmer, and also involved himself in local government.
+Pearson returned to Britain after Indian independence and settled in Lancashire where he became a farmer, and also involved himself in local government.
 He was a Justice of the Peace for Lancashire from 1952.

-Parliamentary career

 At the 1959 general election, Pearson replaced Richard Fort (who had died earlier in the year) as Conservative Party Member of Parliament for Clitheroe, a rural constituency in the Lancashire foothills of the Pennines.
 He was swiftly named as an Assistant Government Whip (1960) and became a Lord Commissioner of the Treasury (Government Whip) in March 1962.